 Treatment of taxes for the Roth type of the 401(k) plan differs slightly.
 Taxes are deducted when money is deposited into a Roth 401(k), but the money is tax-free when withdrawn.

-In a 401(k), you don’t pay in any amount you wish.
-Rather, the IRS guides the contribution limits for every financial year.
+In a 401(k), contributions are subject to limits guided by the IRS, impacting the amounts allocated to your retirement account.
 For the 2020-2021 financial year, the annual contribution limit for an employee below 50years was $19,500.
 For those who are 50years and above, the maximum contribution limit was $26,000.

 If employers match their employee’s contributions, the limit for those below 50 years is $57,000 and $63,000 for those above 50 years.

 Distributions most times are referred to as withdrawals from a 401(k) plan.
 The IRS requires that if retired owners reach the age of 72 and above, they must withdraw a portion of the money in their account.
 But they will not have to withdraw their money if they are still working at that age.

 If you own a 401(k) account, you can make withdrawals from your account only when you’re up to 59.5 years.
 Also, you can make withdrawals if you meet up with any guidelines given by the IRS.

 You will be charged a penalty tax of 10% if withdrawals are made for any purpose except for retirement.
 If you want to withdraw to deal with a sudden emergency, you won’t be charged a penalty.

 This emergency may include but is not only restricted to burial expenses, buying a residence, or paying for medical bills that are not insured.